 I tested the lipid hydrolysis moΔdescribed above by studying the effect of synaptojanin deletion on Sla1 and Rvs167.

 Of the three yeast Synaptojanins, only Inp52-GFP localizes to cortical patches (Fig.2.6D).
-Time alignment with other endocytic proteins as in Picco et al., shows that Inp52 localizes to endocytic sites at the late stage of scission, similar to Rvs.
-The centroid of Inp52-GFP can be localized to the tip of the invaginated tube (Fig.2.6D), consistent with the Liu theory of membrane scission: spatial and temporal localization is consistent with influence on scission.
 Inp51-GFP exhibits a diffuse cytoplasmic signal, while Inp53 localizes to patches within the cytoplasm, likely to the trans-golgi network, as has been noted in other work31.
+Time alignment with other endocytic proteins, done as in Picco et al.(2015) , shows that Inp52 localizes to endocytic sites at the late stage of scission, similar to Rvs.
+The centroid of Inp52-GFP is localized to the tip of the invaginated tube (Fig.2.6D), consistent with the Liu model of membrane scission: spatial and temporal localization is consistent with influence on scission.

 In both inp51Δ and inp52Δ cells, Sla1-GFP patches are assembled and disassembled, as is Rvs167-GFP.
 Sla1 retraction rates are slightly increased to 12% in inp52Δ, compared to 2% in WT, and 6% in inp51Δ (Fig.2.7B).
 In Fig.2.7A, Sla1 movement in inp51Δ and inp52Δ cells is compared against that in WT.
 WT Sla1 is aligned in time so that time=0 (s) corresponds to scission time.
 Sla1 centroids for inp51Δ and inp52Δ are shifted so that they begin to move inwards at the same time as the WT.
 All three Sla1 centroids have the same rate of inward movement.
 While Sla1 in inp51Δ moves inwards to about the same distance as WT, in inp52Δ, the centroid of Sla1 persists for nearly 5 seconds longer than WT (arrowhead in Fig.2.7A).
 This centroid movement is noisier than the inward movement preceding it, and is likely from post-scission of movement of the vesicle.